Computers (CPUs, Laptops, Tablet PCs, computer batteries)

 for pick up of larger items, and take smaller working items to thrift stores or if broken place directly in the trash.

-Large home appliances/white goods (stoves, washing machines, refrigerators, freezers, etc.): Please contact your city, village, or waste hauler to arrange for the disposal of these items.
+Large home appliances/white goods (stoves, washing machines, refrigerators, freezers, air conditioners, etc.): Please contact your city, village, or waste hauler to arrange for the disposal of these items.
 Many of these items can be taken to The Crusher in West Chicago, 630-231-6888.

 Large stereo speakers (extra-large wooden-box speakers): We